binkley/kunits/README.md

 You can use typing and generics to improve the experience for others using your library.

-(The "cow" mug does not represent anything.
+(The "cow" mug does not represent anything unless you're Scottish which I am not.
-It is fun to look at.)
+Still ... "ku-nits" is a bit like "coo-nits". 🐮)

 > [!NOTE]
 > The purpose of this project is to show practical (or whimsical) examples of